Photo Tim Paton

 Another Hero regular was Dave Harvey.
 Dave used to run the Get Downs at The Agincourtin Camberley.
 Funk and soul from the ’60s and ’70s..

 It just so happens that there was a Get Down that night in Camberley.
 We knew everyone would be there and so, rather stay and get on the guest list for A.C.R., we were so excited that we’d met them and seen them sound check, we declined the offer of the gig and headed back to Camberley to tell everyone about our adventure!
 Haha!

-Luckily Dave Driscoll with in with his trusty Walkman and so was able to record the night, here’s the set opener ‘Flight’.
+Luckily Dave Driscoll was in with his trusty Walkman and so was able to record the night, here’s the set opener ‘Flight’.